filipebafica/ft_printf/README.md

 # ft_printf
-An implementation of libc's printf function.
+An implementation of libc's printf and dprintf functions.

 ## 🗂 Table of Contents
 * [About](#-about)